ajaynyayapathi/Gmail-AI-Threat-Scanner/README.md

   2. Scroll down to Script Properties and click Add script property.
   3. Set Property to GEMINI_API_KEY (or your chosen model's key identifier).
   4. Set Value to your secret string from your API dashboard, then save.

+**How to get an API Key**
+If you have a an API key for a GEMINI already, use it but otherwise follow below steps:
+  1. Go to Google AI Studio
+  2. Create a Free API Key.

 **Automate Background Execution**